Cast a Long Shadow

 Cast a Long Shadow is a 1959 American Western film directed by Thomas Carr and starring Audie Murphy and Terry Moore.
-The film was based on the 1957 novel of the same name by Wayne D. Overholser.
+The film was based on the 1957 novel by Wayne D. Overholser.

 Plot

-Matt Brown inherits a cattle ranch from his father with whom he never got along.
-He agrees to sell to the townspeople, who want to finally work for themselves.
-When he arrives back in town, he visits the house and, after meeting with an old girlfriend, decides not to sell, angering the people.
+Matt Brown is tracked down by Chip Donahue and told that he has inherited the cattle ranch where he grew up from its owner, a man who was suspected to be his father but who never claimed him as his son.
+He agrees to sell the ranch to the townspeople who work the ranch, who want the chance to work for themselves.
+When he returns to town, he visits the house and, after meeting an old girlfriend, decides not to sell, angering the people.
 However, he discovers that the ranch is deep in debt and about to be foreclosed on.
-In order to avoid this, he has to drive the ranch's cattle to Santa Fe in three days to sell them for the money to pay off the debt.
-The town's men help but still conspire to get the ranch.
+To avoid this, he and the ranchhands have to drive the ranch's cattle to Santa Fe in three days to sell them for the money to pay off the debt.
+Some of the men from the town, unhappy at being fired by Matt, follow the cattle drive and conspire to kill him.
 Along the way, Matt discovers the truth about his past.